Serviceleader.org: The art and practice of community engagement.

-- That research in volunteerism will begin to focus on effective approaches to volunteer engagement and ways to maximize the power of this vital community resource for rebuilding our social fabric and affecting change.
+- That research in volunteerism will begin to focus on effective approaches to maximize the power of our communities in rebuilding our social fabric and affecting change.

 - That nonprofit and public sector organizations, along with charitable foundations, will take seriously the need for thoughtfully managed infrastructure designed to support effective community engagement.

-Serviceleader.org was created in the 1990’s to present groundbreaking research on the ways nonprofit organizations and volunteers applied the Internet as a vehicle for service.
+Serviceleader.org was created in the 1990s to present groundbreaking research on the ways nonprofit organizations and volunteers applied the Internet as a vehicle for service.
 Jayne Cravens, the Director of the Virtual Volunteering (VV) Project, was the driving force behind the creation of Serviceleader.org.
 Cravens pursued research in virtual volunteerism as part of Impact Online, an initiative of VolunteerMatch.org.
-Craven’s original research, The Virtual Volunteering Project, is available at http://www.energizeinc.com/art/subj/VVArchiveCon.html.
+Craven’s original research, The Virtual Volunteering Project, is available here.